Reviews You Can Rely On

 For instance, the MSR DynaLock is versatile enough to be used in any situation you might need a pole, from day hiking and extended backpacking trips to technical climbs and backcountry ski tours.

 The MSR DynaLock is ready for just about any adventure, winter or summer.
+We also used them to pitch an ultralight shelter on a backpacking trip.

 Most folding poles are weaker than their telescoping counterparts and thus can't be recommended for rugged terrain while carrying a heavy backpack, but the MSR DynaLock does it all.